Cotton Plant, Arkansas: Education

 Public education for early childhood, elementary and secondary school students is provided by the Augusta School District, which leads to graduation from Augusta High School.

 On July 1, 2004, the Cotton Plant School District merged into the Augusta School District.
 Cotton Plant Elementary School remained as one of three schools in the district and served prekindergarten through grade 3.
 In 2014 the Augusta school district planned to close Cotton Plant Elementary and the Arkansas Department of Education (ADE) approved the closure.

+Historic sites

+Two sites in Cotton Plant are on the National Register of Historic Places, including the Cotton Plant Commercial Historic District and the Cotton Plant Water Tower.